onfido/onfido-ios-sdk/README.md

 # Onfido iOS SDK

-> Note: The SDK is currently under development and being privately tested.
-It will soon be publicly available.

 This SDK provides Onfido customers with an easy way to integrate with our product and offered services.

 ## Overview